 Featuring Raphael Bostic, Lisa Collins, Richard Green, and Dan Mazmanian In this edition of the Bedrosian Book Club Podcast, we’re looking at the classic nonfiction book, Silent Spring by Rachel Carson, the book that launched the environmental movement.
 Edward O. Wilson said of the book, “We are still poisoning the air and water and eroding the biosphere, albeit…

-What could Southern California’s urban metropolis look like 20 years?
+by Caroline Stevens What could Southern California’s urban metropolis look like 20 years?
 Picture algae encased skyscrapers that absorb carbon dioxide and organically recycle water from within their walls.
 Imagine community hospitals that never use a single kilowatt-hour of energy from the utility grid.
-Envision an international airport that recycles 417 million gallons of water on-site each year,…
+Envision an international airport that recycles 417 million gallons of water on-site…